If you want to ensure you’re getting the best car insurance rates, you need to know what determines your premium.

 Out of all the insurance companies that we reviewed, USAA received our highest rating.
 USAA has a very small share of all industry customer complaints despite its relatively large size and customer base.
 In general, customers are very satisfied with their coverage.

 We’ve rated USAA highest out of all the insurance companies we’ve reviewed for its low prices, financial strength, discounts, and great service.
+If you are looking for the best auto insurance for veterans, military members, or family, USAA offers outstanding coverage for a very affordable price.
 Unfortunately, it is only available to military personnel, veterans, and family members, so most people will not be able to benefit from a policy with this provider.

 How Often Should You Shop For Car Insurance?

 Car insurance rates change every year.
 According to a survey by J.D.
 Power, car insurance rates increased by 2-3% on average from 2016-2017.
 That means that if you shopped around for the best deal in 2016, you might no longer have it in 2017.